 An acquisition is defined as a corporate transaction where one company purchases a portion or all of another company’s shares or assets.
-Acquisitions are typically made in order to take control and build on the target company’s weaknesses or strengths and capture synergies.
+Acquisitions are typically made in order to take control of, and build on, the target company’s strengths and capture synergies.
 There are several types of business combinations: acquisitions (both companies survive), mergers (one company survives), and amalgamations (neither company survives).

-The acquiring company will buy the shares of the assets of the target company, which gives the acquiring company the powers to make decisions concerning the acquired assets without needing the approval of shareholders from the target company.
+The acquiring company buys the shares or the assets of the target company, which gives the acquiring company the power to make decisions concerning the acquired assets without needing the approval of shareholders from the target company.

 Acquisitions offer the following advantages for the acquiring party:

-An acquisition will help to increase the market share of your company quickly and reduce the competition’s stronghold.
-Even though competition can be challenging, growth through acquisition can be helpful in reducing the capacity of competitors and making things even.
+An acquisition can help to increase the market share of your company quickly.
+Even though competition can be challenging, growth through acquisition can be helpful in gaining a competitive edge in the marketplace.
 The process helps achieves market synergies.

 A company can choose to take over other businesses to gain competencies and resources it does not hold currently.
-They can provide many benefits, such as rapid growth in revenues or an improvement in the long-term financial position of the company, which makes it raising capital for growth strategies easier.
+Doing so can provide many benefits, such as rapid growth in revenues or an improvement in the long-term financial position of the company, which makes raising capital for growth strategies easier.
 Expansion and diversity can also help a company to withstand an economic slump.

 When small businesses join with larger businesses, they are able to access specialists such as financial, legal or human resource specialists.

 After an acquisition, access to capital as a larger company is improved.
-Small business owners are usually forced to invest their own money in business growth due to the inability to access funds.
+Small business owners are usually forced to invest their own money in business growth, due to their inability to access large loan funds.
 However, with an acquisition, there is an availability of a greater level of capital, enabling business owners to acquire funds needed without the need to dip into their own pockets.

 A company usually has its own distinct culture that has been developing since its inception.
 Acquiring a company that has a culture that conflicts with yours can be problematic.
 Employees and managers from both companies, as well as their activities, may not integrate as well as anticipated.
 Employees may also dislike the move, which may breed antagonism and anxiety.

 Acquisitions may lead to employees duplicating each other’s duties.
 When two similar businesses combine, there may be cases where two departments or people do the same activity.
 This can cause excessive costs on wages.
-These transactions will therefore often lead to reorganization and job cuts to maximize efficiencies in human resources and other processes.
-This can reduce employee morale and lead to low productivity.
+M&A transactions, therefore, often lead to reorganization and job cuts to maximize efficiencies.
+However, job cuts can reduce employee morale and lead to low productivity.

-The two companies involved in the acquisition may have distinct objectives since they have been operating individually until the transaciton.
+The two companies involved in the acquisition may have distinct objectives since they have been operating individually before.
 For instance, the original company may want to expand into new markets, but the acquired company may be looking to cut costs.
 This can bring resistance within the acquisition that can undermine efforts being made.

 A business that doesn’t look for expert advice when trying to identify the most suitable company to acquire may end up targeting a company that brings more challenges to the equation than benefits.
 This can deny an otherwise productive company the chance to grow.

 Following an acquisition, the capacity of the suppliers of the company may not be enough to provide the additional services, supplies, or materials that will be needed.
-This may cripple the operations of the acquisition.
+This may create production problems.

-When a company is looking to expand, one way most business owners consider doing it is through the acquisition of another similar business.
-An acquisition is a great way for a company to achieve massive growth over a short period of time and is becoming among the most popular ways to achieve growth for businesses.
-Companies usually choose to grow through M&A to improve market share, achieve synergies in their various operations, and gain control of assets.
-It is less expensive, less risky, and faster compared to traditional growth methods such as sales and marketing efforts.
+When a company is looking to expand, one way many business owners consider doing so is through the acquisition of another similar business.
+An acquisition is a great way for a company to achieve rapid growth over a short period of time.
+Companies choose to grow through M&A to improve market share, achieve synergies in their various operations, and to gain control of assets.
+It is less expensive, less risky, and faster, as compared to traditional growth methods such as sales and marketing efforts.

-While an acquisition can cause substantial and rapid growth for a company, it can also cause some problematic issues along the way.
-It can be risky since several things can go wrong even when there is a well-laid plan.
-There may be a clash between the different cultures, synergies may not match, some key employees may be forced to leave, assets may have a lower value than perceived, or company objectives may conflict.
+While an acquisition can create substantial and rapid growth for a company, it can also cause some problematic issues along the way.
+Several things can go wrong even when there is a well-laid plan.
+There may be a clash between the different corporate cultures, synergies may not match, some key employees may be forced to leave, assets may have a lower value than perceived, or company objectives may conflict.

-However, due to the appeal of instant growth, M&A is still a popular way to expand.
-Companies consider acquiring other companies as a growth strategy since it can result in a larger, more cost-efficient and more competitive company.
 Before putting the acquisition of another business into consideration, it is essential to analyze the advantages and disadvantages that will be presented by the business deal.
-A well-executed strategic acquisition that takes advantage of the synergies can be one of the best ways for a company to achieve growth.
+A well-executed strategic acquisition that takes advantage of potential synergies can be one of the best ways for a company to achieve growth.